selfrefactor/rambda/README.md

 7.0.0

 - Braking change - sync `R.compose`/`R.pipe` with `@types/ramda`.
 That is significant change so as safeguard, it will lead a major bump.
+Important - this lead to raising required Typescript version to `4.2.2`.
+In other words, to use `Rambda` you'll need Typescript version `4.2.2` or newer.

 Related commit in `@types/ramda` - https://github.com/DefinitelyTyped/DefinitelyTyped/commit/286eff4f76d41eb8f091e7437eabd8a60d97fc1f#diff-4f74803fa83a81e47cb17a7d8a4e46a7e451f4d9e5ce2f1bd7a70a72d91f4bc1

 There are several other changes in `@types/ramda` as stated in [this comment](https://github.com/ramda/ramda/issues/2976#issuecomment-990408945).
 This leads to change of typings for the following methods in **Rambda**:

 -- R.unless

 -- R.toString

 -- R.ifElse

 -- R.always

 -- R.complement

 -- R.cond

 -- R.is

 -- R.sortBy

 -- R.dissoc

 -- R.toPairs

 -- R.assoc

 -- R.toLower

 -- R.toUpper

 - One more reason for the braking change is changing of export declarations in `package.json` based on [this blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#packagejson-exports-imports-and-self-referencing) and [this merged Ramda's PR](https://github.com/ramda/ramda/pull/2999).
 This also led to renaming of `babel.config.js` to `babel.config.cjs`.

+- Add `R.apply`, `R.bind` and `R.unapply`

 - `R.startsWith/R.endsWith` now support lists as inputs.
 This way, it matches current Ramda behavior.